blocksds/sdk/docs/content/docs/debugging.md

 ---
-title: How to debug programs
+title: Debugging programs
-weight: 10
+weight: 30
 ---

 While developing applications with BlocksDS you will reach situations where you